puppetlabs/puppet-docs/source/pe/1.2/troubleshooting.markdown

 **Solution:** If the new certname is permanent, simply delete the node's `/etc/puppetlabs/puppet/ssl` directory, and the node will generate a new certificate and send a new signing request to the master.
 You can also clean the previous certificate on the master if you expect to re-use the old unique identifier for a new agent node.

-### The master server has been replaced, and is not recognized by any existing agent nodes
+### Dashboard Was Installed Before the Puppet Master

+[dashboardsplit]: ./installing.html#configuring-a-stand-alone-dashboard-server

+If you're splitting the Dashboard and puppet master servers and you installed Dashboard first, you'll need to modify the post-installation certificate exchange.
+On the Dashboard server, run the following commands:

+    # puppet agent --test
+    # cd /opt/puppet/share/puppet-dashboard
+    # export PATH=/opt/puppet/sbin:/opt/puppet/bin:$PATH
+    # rake RAILS_ENV=production cert:generate

+After that, you should be able to follow [the normal post-install instructions for a stand-alone Dashboard server][dashboardsplit].

+### Puppet Master Server Was Replaced

 All nodes in a given domain must be using certificates signed by the same CA certificate.
 Since puppet master generates a new CA cert during installation, a new master node will, in its default state, be rejected by any agent nodes which were aware of the previous master.

-**Solution:** There are two main options: either delete the `/etc/puppetlabs/puppet/ssl` directory from each agent node (thereby forcing each node to re-generate certificates and issue new signing requests), or recover the CA certificate and private key from the previous master server and re-generate and re-sign the new master's certificate.
+You have two main options: either delete the `/etc/puppetlabs/puppet/ssl` directory from each agent node (thereby forcing each node to re-generate certificates and issue new signing requests), or recover the CA certificate and private key from the previous master server and re-generate and re-sign the new master's certificate.
 The short version of how to do the latter is as follows:

 * Stop puppet master using your system's service utilities (e.g., on CentOS: `service pe-httpd stop`)
 * Run `puppet cert --clean {master's certname}`